ijazabdullah127/Dream-Journal-Analyzer/README.md

 6. Try logging out and back in
 7. Review the comprehensive test cases in `TEST_CASES.md`

-## 📄 License

-This project is created for educational and personal use.
-Feel free to modify and enhance according to your needs.

-## 🙏 Acknowledgments

-- **CustomTkinter** for the beautiful GUI framework
-- **TextBlob** for natural language processing capabilities
-- **SQLite** for reliable local data storage
-- **Python Community** for excellent libraries and documentation

 ## 🧪 Testing

 A comprehensive testing guide is available in [`TEST_CASES.md`](TEST_CASES.md) with: